pesos/grofer/CONTRIBUTING.md

 - Verify that your program builds and passes all the tests, and your change actually works in general
 - Push your changes to your fork
 ```
-git push origin main      # if you are working on a feature branch, use that branch name instead of master
+git push origin main      # if you are working on a feature branch, use that branch name instead of main
 ```
 - Visit your forked repository and click on "Pull Request".
-The Pull Request must always be made to the `pesos/master` branch.
+The Pull Request must always be made to the `pesos/main` branch.
 Add the relevant description.
 At this point your name will be assigned to the original issue.
 - The maintainers will review your code and see if it is okay to merge.
 It is quite normal for them to suggest you to make some changes in this review.
 - if you are asked to make changes, all you need to do is:
 ```
 # make your change
 git add <files that you changed>
 git commit
-git push origin main      # if you are working on a feature branch, use that branch name instead of master
+git push origin main      # if you are working on a feature branch, use that branch name instead of main
 ```
 - The changes are immediately reflected in the pull request.
 Once the maintainers are satisfied, they will merge your contribution :)